What is payroll software?

-• OnPay is best for small businesses.
+• OnPay is best for ease of use.

 • QuickBooks Payroll is best for its accounting integration.

-• Paycor is best for midsize businesses.
+• Paycor is best for growing businesses.

-• Honorable mentions:
+• Honorable mention:

 TechnologyAdvice is able to offer our services for free because some vendors may pay us for web traffic or other sales opportunities.
 Our mission is to help technology buyers make better purchasing decisions, so we provide you with information for all vendors — even those that don’t pay us.

-Featured Partners
+Featured partners

 Need Help?
 Talk to an HR Software Advisor